lililwavezlilil/Clone-Hero-Tools-AIO-All-In-One-/README.md

 Press the Change Directory button at the top

 **• OPTION B:**
-On the RhythmVerse, CHORUS ENCORE, or CUSTOM SONGS CENTRAL webpage by clicking Change Local Folder in the bottom right corner
+On the RhythmVerse, CHORUS ENCORE, or CUSTOM SONGS CENTRAL webpage by clicking Change Local Folder in the bottom right corner (Clone Hero Universal Song Matcher **MUST** be running first!)

 **• OPTION C:**
 By editing the CH_Settings.txt file with Notepad